TheTilted096/Wilted-Chess-Engine/README.md

 isLegal()

-investigate speed changes from TT

 inspect and slightly clean up smp code?

-only one delta for aspiration window?

 movelist/scoredmovelist wrapper

 pickmove instead of sort all at once

-switch to safer method of exiting search

-re organize, maybe a sub-folder

-investiate slowdowns, -(5-10%) perft, slower incremental psqt

-lazy updates...?

-perhaps neaten up deduceCastling() to remove some conditionals

 # Versioning Scheme